msurdi/frontend-dependencies/README.md

 ## Experience with managing npm dependencies for the frontend

-* bower was just one more source of trouble
+* bower: possible, but a source of trouble
-* npm + grunt/gulp: possible but not two files to manage
+* npm + grunt/gulp: possible, but you have two files to manage
 * pancake
    * https://github.com/govau/pancake
    * https://medium.com/dailyjs/npm-and-the-front-end-950c79fc22ce